Qihoo360/360zhinao/README.md

 | Yi-6B                 | 47.8      | 73        | 44.3      | 64        | **73.5**  | 73.1      | 6.3       | 39.9      | 15.2      | 23.6      | 44.9      | 68        |
 | **360Zhinao-7B**      | 56.15     | **74.11** | 49.49     | **67.44** | 72.38     | **83.05** | 16.38     | 53.83     | 35.98     | 42.4      | 43.95     | **78.59** |

-The above results could be viewed or reproduced on [Opencompass](https://rank.opencompass.org.cn/leaderboard-llm).

 ## Chat Models

-  We adopted a two-stage approach to train the long context models.
+The 4K and 32K models are trained separately with the same 4K SFT data.

+To train the long-context models, we adopted a two-stage approach.

 **First stage**: We increased RoPE base and extended the context length to 32K.
 - Firstly, we performed Continual Pretraining on approximately 5B tokens with a 32K context window.
-    - Then during the SFT stage, we fine-tuned the model using long data from various sources, including high-quality human-labeled 32K data.
+- Then during the SFT stage, we finetuned the model using long data from various sources, including high-quality human-labeled 32K data.

 **Second stage**: We extended the context length to 360K, training with the following data:
 - A small amount of high-quality human-labeled super-long data.
 - Due to the scarcity of annotated super-long data, we constructed various forms of synthetic data.
     - Multi-Doc QA: Similar to [Ziya-Reader](https://arxiv.org/abs/2311.09198), we generated multi-document QA pairs based on 360's database.
 Multiple QA pairs are constructed for one row of Multi-Doc QA data input, resulting in a multi-turn format and significantly improving the training efficiency.
     - Single-Doc QA: Similar to [LLama2 Long](https://arxiv.org/abs/2309.16039), we constructed multi-turn QA data based on different segments within one row of long-text input.

 We evaluated our models across various lengths and benchmarks.

 - ### Long Context Benchmarks

   We evaluated our 32K and 360K models on [LongBench](https://github.com/THUDM/LongBench), a multi-task bilingual benchmark for long contexts.
-We report results on Chinese tasks that are the most relevant to downstream applications: Single/Multi-Doc QA, Summarization, Few-Shot Learning and Code Completion.
+We report results on **Chinese** tasks most relevant to downstream applications: Single/Multi-Doc QA, Summarization, Few-Shot Learning and Code Completion.

     | Model                     | Avg       | Single-Doc QA  | Multi-Doc QA | Summarization | Few-Shot Learning | Code Completion |
     | :------------------------ |:---------:|:--------:|:---------:|:---------:|:------------:|:---------:|